nhsconnect/ITK3-FHIR-eDischarge/pages/explore/workflow_encounter.md

 - When the patient was admitted
 - Why the patient was admitted
-- when the patient was discharged
+- When the patient was discharged
-- when the patient was discharged to
+- When the patient was discharged to
 - Who was involved in the encounter

 The encounter can be referenced by the following resources:

 - Composition
 - Condition
-- Flag
 - List
 - MedicationStatement
-- Observation
 - Procedure

 ## Example Encounter ##